How to Keep Your Throat Healthy With 6 Easy Tips

 You can't be a part of the human race and not come into contact with all sorts of germs and people who are sick.
 Practicing good health habits is the best way to avoid getting sick.

-Six Ways For Keeping Your Throat Healthy
+Six Ways to Keep Your Throat Healthy

 Your throat is a finely tuned structure of tissues, nerves, glands, and blood vessels.
 It needs looking after.
 If you overuse some of the delicate organs and tissues of the throat, you’ll end up with problems or even damage to those organs and tissues.